ChinHongTan/blog/content/blog/Network-Communication,-Chapter-2.md

 * **Data link layer (MAC) addresses** — These handle delivery between one network interface card (NIC) and the next, on the *same local network*.
 Think of this as the "hand it to the next person in the chain" step.

 :::info
+## Deep dive: Why VPNs work but MAC bans are weird

 ### MAC address vs IP address

 **MAC Address = Who you are** (Like your DNA).
 It is permanently burned into your device at the factory.